Lies (The Knickerbockers song)

-"Lies" is a song written by Beau Charles and Buddy Randell.
-It was performed by The Knickerbockers and produced by Jerry Fuller.
-It reached #20 on the U.S. pop chart and #11 in Canada in 1966.
-It was featured on their 1966 album Lies and is famous for often being mistaken for a Beatles track because of its similarities to their style and harmonies.
+"Lies" is a song written by Beau Charles and Buddy Randell of the Knickerbockers.
+Released as a single in November 1965, it reached #20 on the Billboard Hot 100 and #11 in Canada in 1966.
+It was featured on their 1966 album Lies and is famous for often being mistaken for a Beatles track.

 Background

-Beau Charles has said of writing and recording the song, "We desperately tried to write something that sounded like the British Invasion'.
-We wrote 'Lies' in less than one half hour.
-We demo-ed it in New York."
-After a Jerry Fuller inspired re-arrangement, the track was recorded at Sunset Sound in West Hollywood with Bruce Botnick as the engineer.
-Things were not quite right, so the multi-track master was taken to Leon Russell's house in Hollywood Hills.
-Jerry Fuller knew Leon and "Leon had this great little studio – just a four track".
-The band recorded the vocals there and overdubbed a new guitar part that was recorded from a beat up old Fender guitar amp that gave the guitar sound a meaty, edgy feel".
+Knickerbockers guitarist Beau Charles has said of writing and recording the song: "We desperately tried to write something that sounded like the British Invasion.
+We wrote 'Lies' in less than one half hour."
+After a Jerry Fuller inspired re-arrangement, the track was recorded at Sunset Sound in West Hollywood, California, with Bruce Botnick engineering.
+The multi-track master was then taken to producer Jerry Fuller's friend Leon Russell's home studio in the Hollywood Hills.
+The band recorded the vocals there, and overdubbed a new guitar part that was recorded through a damaged Fender amplifier for distortion.

-With the three-way vocal harmonies, sung by John Charles, Beau Charles, and Buddy Randall, "Lies" stood out for its Beatles-esque sound.
+With the three-way vocal harmonies, sung by John Charles, Beau Charles, and Buddy Randall, "Lies" stood out for its Beatlesque sound.
 The Knickerbockers would become regulars on Dick Clark's Where The Action Is.
 Their debut album was released a few months later, in early 1966, and was named after the hit, and featured the song.
 "Lies" entered the Billboard Hot 100 in the final week of December 1965 went to number 20 on the charts in late January 1966, and was, in total, on the Hot 100 for thirteen weeks, before leaving the charts in February 1966, last placed at number 34.